Giovanni1085/academic-kickstart/content/project/AICH-crypto-art/index.md

 Considering crypto art, I am primarily interested in **understanding and predicting the market** using machine learning techniques, from artwork prices (both primary and secondary sales) to the valuation of entire collections.
 I am also interested in assessing the role of the artwork (or lack thereof) in determining its market value.
 Finally, I am studying the culture and artistic influences of the crypto art movement using ethnography.

-This line of research stems from a close collaboration with my former PhD supervisor [Massimo Franceschet](http://hex6c.art).
+This line of research stems from a close collaboration with [Massimo Franceschet](http://hex6c.art).